arkime/arkimeweb/_wiki/wise.md

 ### Elasticsearch

-The Elasticsearch wise service can query elasticsearch for fields to set
+The Elasticsearch wise service can query OpenSearch or Elasticsearch for fields to set

 Create a `[elasticsearch:UNIQUENAME]` section to configure {: .mb-0}